-Corresponds to final clause in Section 7B(1)(c) of present code; taken from ABA model.
-5A(3)(d) does not prohibit a candidate from making pledges or promises respecting improvements in court administration.
+Section 5A(3)(d) prohibits a candidate for judicial office from making statements that appear to commit the candidate regarding cases, controversies or issues likely to come before the court.
+As a corollary, a candidate should emphasize in any public statement the candidate's duty to uphold the law regardless of the candidate's personal views.
+See also Section 3B(9), the general rule on public comment by judges.
+Section 5A(3)(d) does not prohibit a candidate from making pledges or promises respecting improvements in court administration.
 Nor does this Section prohibit an incumbent judge from making private statements to other judges or court personnel in the performance of judicial duties.
 This Section applies to any statement made in the process of securing judicial office, such as statements to commissions charged with judicial selection and tenure and legislative bodies confirming appointment.
 See also Rule 8.2 of the Mississippi Rules of Professional Conduct.
-Phrases such as "tough on crime," "soft on crime," "pro-business," "anti-business," "pro-life," "prochoice," or in any similar characterizations suggest fixed views on issues which may come before the courts, when applied to the candidate or an opponent, and may be taken as prohibited by Section 5A(3)(d.)
+Phrases such as "tough on crime," "soft on crime," "pro-business," "antibusiness," "pro-life," "pro-choice," or in any similar characterizations suggest fixed views on issues which may come before the courts, when applied to the candidate or an opponent, and may be taken as prohibited by Section 5A(3)(d.)

-(e) may respond to personal attacks or attacks on the candidate's record as long as the response does not violate Section 5A(3)(d).

-B. Candidates Seeking Appointment to Judicial or Other Governmental Office.

-(1) Candidates for appointment to judicial office or judges seeking other governmental office shall not solicit or accept funds, personally or through a committee or otherwise, to support their candidacies.

-(2) A candidate for appointment to judicial office or a judge seeking other governmental office shall not engage in any political activity to secure the appointment except that:

-(a) such persons may:

-(i) communicate with the appointing authority, including any selection or nominating commission or other agency designated to screen candidates;

-(ii) seek support or endorsement for the appointment from organizations that regularly make recommendations for reappointment or appointment to the office, and from individuals to the extent requested or required by those specified in Section 5B(2)(a); and No corresponding section in existing code; taken from ABA model.

-Section 5B, applies to judicial positions filled by appointments, has no corresponding section in present code; taken from ABA model. (iii) provide to those specified in Sections 5B(2)(a)(i) and 5B(2)(a)(i)information as to his or her qualifications for the office;

-(b) a non-judge candidate for appointment to judicial office may, in addition, unless otherwise prohibited by law:
+- (e) may respond to personal attacks or attacks on the candidate's record as long as the response does not violate Section 5A(3)(d). - B. Candidates Seeking Appointment to Judicial or Other Governmental Office. - (1) Candidates for appointment to judicial office or judges seeking other governmental office shall not solicit or accept funds, personally or through a committee or otherwise, to support their candidacies. - (2) A candidate for appointment to judicial office or a judge seeking other governmental office shall not engage in any political activity to secure the appointment except that: - (a) such persons may: - (i) communicate with the appointing authority, including any selection or nominating commission or other agency designated to screen candidates; - (ii) seek support or endorsement for the appointment from organizations that regularly make recommendations for reappointment or appointment to the office, and from individuals to the extent requested or required by those specified in Section 5B(2)(a); and - (iii) provide to those specified in Sections 5B(2)(a)(i) and 5B(2)(a)(ii) information as to the candidate's qualifications for the office; - (b) a non-judge candidate for appointment to judicial office may, in addition, unless otherwise prohibited by law:

-(i) retain an office in a political organization,

-(ii) attend political gatherings, and

-(iii) continue to pay ordinary assessments and ordinary contributions to a political organization or candidate and purchase tickets for political party dinners or other political functions.
+- (i) retain an office in a political organization, - (ii) attend political gatherings, and - (iii) continue to pay ordinary assessments and ordinary contributions to a political organization or candidate and purchase tickets for political party dinners or other political functions.